aiven/devportal/docs/products/cassandra/concepts/cross-cluster-replication.rst

     * LOCAL_QUORUM consistency level
         The read is contained within the service you connect to (completes faster).
     * QUORUM consistency level
-        The read produces more consistent results (replies from nodes of both services are required).
+        Replies from nodes of both services are required.
+The read produces more consistent results but fails if one of the regions is unavailable.

 .. seealso::